Private Event Insurance

 What if I only need one-day insurance?

 Thimble’s special event insurance is designed for short-term needs.
-Our policies will cover your event for one day up to two weeks.
+Our policies will cover your event for one day up to five days.
 Don’t worry, you’re also covered from set-up to breakdown.
 And if something gets in the way of your event, you can cancel your policy any time before the policy starts and we’ll refund you.
 We understand insurance is the last thing you want to deal with while you’re event planning.

 What are Thimble’s Private Event Insurance coverage policy limits?